-Key words : Embryology of the Angiosperms
+Key words: Embryology of Angiosperms

 Battaglia (1955) considers the concept of the spore and emphasizes that the term should be limited to a cell produced by regular or irregular meiosis, originating in the sporophyte and giving rise to a gametophyte.
-Battaglia (1951) discusses the importance of the position of the megagametophte.
+Battaglia (1951) discusses the importance of the position of the megaspore nuclei in determining the final form of the megagametophte.
 He states that "natural modification" in megasporogenesis determine the morphology of the gametophyte.
 This is an important point, and its implications should be realized.
 Megasporogenesis culminates with the production of megaspores.